Rested/RSurvA/README.md

 # RSurvA - Really Super Anonymous Surveys

-## Introduction

-Surveys which claim to be anonymous often are not.
+Surveys which claim to be anonymous often do very little to ensure that they actually are.

 RSurvA tries to do anonymous surveys better.